ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 function IAmAwesome() {}
 ```

-Will be transformed into the following AST:
+will be transformed into the following AST:

 ```json
 { // -> Source File Node